WELCOME TO WIZKIDS CLUB

 The WIZKIDS CLUB features highly engaging activities, experiments, DIYs, travel stories and engineering books.
 It is perfect for children between 6-12 years age.
-This is brought to you from Keiko and Kenzo’s tree house workshop:
+This is brought to you by the WIZKIDS CLUB team, where you can "Imagine.Build.Play."

 Sign up for the newsletter and get regular inspiration for fun activities, ideas, contests and news that will leave our child reading, tinkering, exploring and learning.
-PLUS be automatically entered to win a copy of Keiko and Kenzo’s latest book.
+PLUS be automatically entered to win a copy of the latest book.

 Encourage your child to get diverse experience, make new discoveries, try hands on projects and join the worldwide team of young inventors and explorers.

 The WIZKIDS CLUB was created with a vision to raise the next generation of creative leaders.
 In order to spark creativity and scientific learning, hands on activities, experiments, adventure books and exciting stories have been crafted for your kid.
 It is suitable for all kids between 6-12 years.
-As NASA’s STEM certified leader, I encourage parents to join the club and raise STEM loving kids.
+As NASA’s STEM certified leader, I encourage parents to join the club and raise STEAM loving kids

 STEM or STEAM is an acronym and stands for Science, Technology, Engineering, Art and Math.
 Instead of each subject being taught individually and separately at school or home, STEAM aims to fuse them together into a unified learning model, which is also based on real-life, practical applications.